MicrosoftDocs/quantum-docs-pr/articles/overview/how-to-learn-quantum-computing.md

 ## Code first, then learn!

-Now that we have the basics, we are ready to start writing our first quantum programs.
+Now that you have the basics, you're ready to start writing your first quantum programs.
 There are many options to get started.
 Here we recommend you some of them:

 * [Write your first quantum program](xref:microsoft.quantum.write-program)
 * Learn with the [Quantum Katas](xref:microsoft.quantum.overview.katas): an open-source project containing programming exercises aimed at teaching quantum computing.
 In particular, the online version of the Quantum Katas in form of Q# Jupyter Notebooks is especially easy to use.
 In less than 5 min you can start to write your first quantum program without needing to install anything.